RCKMS/ss-comparision-service/README.md

 #### Retrieve a ComparisonSet by its comparison set key

 `GET /ss-comparison-service/v1/management/comparison-sets/{comparison-set-key}`

+#### Retrieve a ComparisonSet by its comparison set key, including details

+`GET /ss-comparison-service/v1/management/comparison-sets/{comparison-set-key}/details`

+Note that this differs from the endpoint above only in that it includes more details such as links to retrieve the rckmsOutput XML associated to the comparison.

 #### Find all ComparisonSets for a specific ComparisonTest and matching given filters